cozy/cozy-guidelines/templates/README.tpl.md

 Whenever your app needs to use a given `doctype`, you should:

 - Check if this is a standard `doctype` defined in Cozy itself.
 If this is the case, you should add a model declaration in your app containing at least the fields listed in the [main fields list for this `doctype`][doctypes].
 Note that you can extend the Cozy-provided `doctype` with your own customs fields.
-This is typically what is done in [Konnectors][konnectors] for the [Bill `doctype`][bill-doctype].
+This is typically what is done in [Konnectors] for the [Bill `doctype`][bill-doctype].
 - If no standards `doctypes` fit your needs, you should define your own `doctype` in your app.
 In this case, you do not have to put any field you want in your model, but you should crosscheck other cozy apps to try to homogeneize the names of your fields, so that your `doctype` data could be reused by other apps.
-This is typically the case for the [Konnector `doctype`][konnector-doctype] in [Konnectors][konnectors].
+This is typically the case for the [Konnector `doctype`][konnector-doctype] in [Konnectors].

 ### Resources